Professional Development Schools

 Working Together to Create High Quality P-16 Learning Environments

-CalU proudly participates in a Professional Development Schools(PDS) collaborative with five area school districts: California, Connellsville, Elizabeth Forward, Uniontown, and Washington.
+CalU proudly participates in a Professional Development Schools(PDS) collaborative with five area school districts: Belle Vernon, California, Elizabeth Forward, Uniontown, and Washington.
 Professional Development Schools are collaborative partnerships formed between university teacher education programs and P-12 schools to create powerful learning environments for the benefit of teacher candidates and public school faculty—all grounded in the context of meeting children’s needs.

 The mission of our Professional Development School Collaborative is inquiry to improve practice of all partners, to prepare new teachers, and to enhance student learning.
 The PDS efforts are focused in six, research-based program initiatives.